 serve both as a decorative element and the way to decrease number of stitches in a

 A group of stitches is joined at the top.
 You can crochet either double or treble crochets, to form the stitch.
 Depending on the desired look, number of stitches in the group can be different.
 The video below demonstrates a stitch created with three double crochets.

 Here is the process, to get the idea.To make a cluster in the next stitch:

-To crochet a puff stitch, we do not crochet any crochet stitch the way we did it for cluster and bobble stitches.
-We just pool a few loops through the same stitch and join them at the top then.
+To crochet a puff stitch is a slightly different technique.
+Just pull a few loops through the same stitch and join them at the top.